 Hire companies for scooters, beds, hoists etc.

-www.mobilityscooterhiresouthwest.co.uk/living-aids/ Is a good first contact for all profile bed and hoist etc.
+Otherwise you can contact www.mobilityscooterhiresouthwest.co.uk/living-aids/ Is a good contact for all profile bed and hoist etc.

 You can also try www.sales.mobilityhire.com/ who can also deliver and collect.

 It is a 20 minute walk through a series of parks although there are a few minor roads to cross this can be a very pleasant excursion.
 The town itself has a number of accessible shops, pubs and restaurant.

 Minehead seafront about 1.5 miles has a wide promenade which runs from both the golf course along the seafront to the old harbour and seafront park.
 There are a number of amusement arcades, shops, pubs and restaurants with access along the front.